 8. Rent An RV

-Camping season is upon us, and road-tripping in an RV for the first time might just be fun.
+Camping season is upon us, and road-tripping in an RV for the first time might be fun.
 There are over 18,000 campgrounds in Texas that allow RVs.
-The pets can come, you make your meals if you want, and some campgrounds have fun weekly activities lined up.
+The pets can come, you make your meals if you want, and some campgrounds have fun weekly activities all lined up.
 And, best of all, you don’t have to go that far to enjoy an RV camping experience.
 Ending the day with a homemade meal cooked over the campfire or portable grill would be heaven for this girl.

 9. Take A Zipline Road Trip